w3c/cogai/WebNNM/Testing.md

 computeAddGradientWithBatching();
 ```

 The `matmul` operator is similar, except its second operand is the weights matrix $w$.
 We can therefore generalise the above code to build the graph for a generic operator given its operands and options.
 The rest of the code remains the same.
-We then need to utilise WebNNM to extend the graph compute and output the analytic gradient.
+We then need to utilise WebNNM to extend the graph to also compute and output the analytic gradient for comparison with the measured gradient.